qor/doc/plugins/exchange.md

 # Exchange

-[Exchange](https://github.com/qor/exchange) is a [Golang](http://golang.org/) library that allows a database to be exported or imported to or from a file.
+[Exchange](https://github.com/qor/exchange) allows a database to be exported to or imported from a file.

-Data can optionally be validated during import and export.
+Data can be optionally validated during import and export.

-Data can optionally be processed during import.
+Data can be optionally processed during import.

 [![GoDoc](https://godoc.org/github.com/qor/exchange?status.svg)](https://godoc.org/github.com/qor/exchange)